 Apparently, you feel like living a science fiction movie when the car dealership guys plug in a cable into your car’s ‘secret port’ and starts fetching all the information to their computer just before your eyes, thus you wonder ‘what kind of sorcery is this?’
-Well there’s nothing to be surprised about, because all they do is plug in a computer through the car’s OBD or OBD 2 port and fetch the information from car’s ECU through a peripheral interface using some proprietary software.
+Well, there’s nothing to be surprised about, because all they do is plug in a computer through the car’s OBD or OBD 2 port and fetch the information from car’s ECU through a peripheral interface using some proprietary software.

-You should be even more surprised to know, it’s no rocket science.
+You should be even more surprised to know, it’s not a rocket science.
 Even you could know what’s going on under the hood in your car without even popping the hood; just get a portable Bluetooth or Wi-Fi based OBD adapters available in the market and check through a smartphone.
 It doesn’t take more than a few minutes!

 The phrase OBD means On-Board Diagnostic.
-This is just an interface for the on-board ECU every car these days come with.
+This is just an interface for the onboard ECU every car these days come with.
 ECU means Electronic Control Unit or Engine Control Unit, which is basically a tiny computer system put into the overall system.
-Everything including your car’s driving properties, security and overall electronic system is controlled through this computer, and all the statistics are stored as well.
+Everything including your car’s driving properties, security and the overall electronic system is controlled through this computer, and all the statistics are stored as well.
 There are specific error codes for each malfunction the car happens to face, and an OBD ELM 327 WI-FI adapter could read those error codes and translate them into human language to a computer or a smartphone.

-Utilities You Will need to Diagnose your Car
+Utilities You Will Need to Diagnose your Car

 If you are planning to grab an OBD adapter from the automotive market real soon, you should know about few of the utilities available for OBD adapters.
 Also, some expensive OBD trackers might offer their proprietary software for smartphone and computer which would come useful in extensive diagnostics of a vehicle.
 For professional diagnostics though, this setup will not be very useful.